renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/kubernetes.md

 |    Kustomize    |   ✓[^1]   |

 !!! note
-    Trivy does not support Kustomize overlays, so it scans files defined in the base.
+    Vul does not support Kustomize overlays, so it scans files defined in the base.
     Or, you can scan the output of `kustomize build`.

 ## Misconfiguration
-Trivy recursively searches directories and scans all found Kubernetes files.
+Vul recursively searches directories and scans all found Kubernetes files.

 ## Secret
 The secret scan is performed on plain text files, with no special treatment for Kubernetes.